Yeah, that image evokes something BDSM-related, but sorry, no kinky story this time. Just a tale of reflection, Jenny style.

 While a part of her looked at Mike as a father figure, she mostly fantasized about him as a mate.
 When I shared my DD with her, she immediately saw it as an opportunity to explore — explore her fantasies about Mike, her feelings for other women, explore poly in a more comfortable way (she was already in a poly relationship), and of course, explore being submissive.
 And the clincher for her was that she could do all of that in a safe, warm, and nurturing environment.

 I have been surprised by my lunch bunch friends level of acceptance (222.
 It’s only kinky the first time).
-I thought some would be so uncomfortable that they would not want me to speak of it again — but they all have been eager to bring it up it conversations and further the conversation.
+I thought some would be so uncomfortable that they would not want me to speak of it again — but they all have been eager to bring it up in and further the conversation.
 I know they all don’t accept it as being something for them, but they all accept it as being something for me.
 I would love to call that simply, “choosing good friends,” but frankly, I think some of it was just luck.

 Mike chose him to be in our life, not me.
 I am still getting to know him, but I think Mike’s choice in inviting him into our “Circle of Trust” is based on similar things that I look for in people.
 There hasn’t been anything about him that has concerned me and I enjoy his company.
 The sex is great too – ha!